ENBORNE LODGE No. 7906

 Pangbourne Lodge accepted sponsorship and it was only natural that the lodge was named after the River Enborne, a river which flows south of Newbury, through to Aldermaston, an area where many founders either lived or worked.
 The lodge emblem depicts that part of the river where the water-mill graced its banks.

 W.Bro.
-Short became Secretary after leaving the Chair and he steered the lodge through its first years, eventually leaving on retirement in 1975.
+Short became Secretary after leaving serving his year as Master and he steered the Lodge through its early years, eventually leaving on retirement in 1975.
 W.Bro.
 Beauchamp, a skilled Emulation ritualist, was appointed Preceptor of the L.O.I. with W.Bro.
 H.F.
-Norfolk as D.C. of the lodge.
-It was their influence which guided the work of the lodge to a very high standard, providing a sure foundation on which their successors have built a good reputation.
+Norfolk as D.C. of the Lodge.
+It was their influence which guided the work of the Lodge to a very high standard, providing a sure foundation on which their successors have built a good reputation.

-Enborne Lodge was consecrated by Right Worshipful Bro.
+Enborne Lodge was consecrated by the Right Worshipful Bro.
 Lt.
 Col. R.H.
-Ingham Clark, Prov.
-G.M., at the Masonic Hall, Greyfriars Road, Reading on 22nd May 1963.
+Ingham Clark, Provincial Grand Master, at the Masonic Hall, Greyfriars Road, Reading on 22nd May 1963.

 The River Enborne rises near the villages of Inkpen and West Woodhay, to the West of Newbury, Berkshire and, seen here, as it passes the Old Mill at Aldermaston.
 From here it flows into the River Kennet.